 Cell and Gene Therapy

-TLA based targeted complete next generation sequencing of integrated vectors / transgenes, integration sites and of gene editing events empowers the development and quality control of gene and cell therapy products.
+TLA based targeted complete next generation sequencing of integrated vectors / transgenes, integration sites and of gene editing events empowers the development and quality control of gene therapy and cell therapy products.

 TLA analysis can be applied in different stages during development and application of gene therapy technology:

-Characterization of the producer cell lines
+Characterisation of the producer cell lines

 - Identify the integration site(s);